Wurst-Imperium/WurstClient.net/wiki/Commands/potion/index.md

 tags:
   - cmd
 ---
-Adds, sets or remove effects of the held potion.
+Adds, sets or removes effects of the held potion.
 Accepts arguments in groups of 3 for add and set modes.
 Can set multiple effects to one potion.
 Make sure it fits the chat bar.

 ## Syntax